 Intrado Comm contends that when it provides its end-to-end 911/E911 service offering to Florida public safety agencies, Intrado Comm provides telephone exchange service.
-(Intrado Comm BR at 7) AT&T contends that this service does not constitute telephone exchange service or exchange access service.
-AT&T asserts that Intrado Comm is offering a service that does not serve the end users who place 911/E911 calls, but rather aggregates the 911/E911 traffic from end users of other carriers to deliver to Intrado Comm's customer, who is a PSAP.
-(AT&T BR at 6) The parties agree that Intrado Comm will be offering alternative 911/E911 service to Florida counties, public safety agencies and PSAPs, but they disagree whether the service should be classified as a telephone exchange service.
-(Intrado Comm BR at 2, AT&T BR at 2)
+AT&T contends that this service does not constitute telephone exchange service or exchange access service.
+AT&T asserts that Intrado Comm is offering a service that does not serve the end users who place 911/E911 calls, but rather aggregates the 911/E911 traffic from end users of other carriers to deliver to Intrado Comm's customer, which is a PSAP.
+The parties agree that Intrado Comm will be offering alternative 911/E911 service to Florida counties, public safety agencies and PSAPs, but they disagree whether the service should be classified as a telephone exchange service.

-Intrado Comm witness Hicks7 admits that its service is not exchange access service but states that Intrado Comm will provide telephone exchange service to PSAPs.
-(TR 173-174) The FCC has stated that exchange access service involves traffic originated in one exchange that terminates in another exchange.8 Therefore, AT&T argues that because Intrado Comm has admitted that it will not offer exchange access, the only remaining issue is whether Intrado Comm will offer telephone exchange service.
-(AT&T BR at 6) Intrado Comm witness Hicks testified that:
+Intrado Comm witness Hicks admits that its service is not exchange access service but states that Intrado Comm will provide telephone exchange service to PSAPs.
+The FCC has stated that exchange access service involves traffic originated in one exchange that terminates in another exchange.
+Therefore, AT&T argues that because Intrado Comm has admitted that it will not offer exchange access, the only remaining issue is whether Intrado Comm will offer telephone exchange service.
+Intrado Comm witness Hicks testified that: